s1db/scholaronroad/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my Computing Science degree at [University of Glasgow](http://gla.ac.uk/)
+- 🔭 I’m currently working towards a Computing Science degree at [University of Glasgow](http://gla.ac.uk/)
 - 🌱 I’m currently learning Differential Equations and their applications in Neuroscience
 - 👯 I’m looking to collaborate on Open Source EdTech projects.
 - 📫 How to reach me: http://sid.gg/